JaredBorders/zap/docs/src/src/Zap.sol/contract.Zap.md

 ### swapFrom

-swap an amount of tokens for the optimal amount of USDC
+swap the input amount of tokens for USDC using Odos

-*_path USDC is not enforced as the output token during the swap, but is the expected in the call to push*
+*_path USDC is not enforced as the output token during the swap, but is expected in the call to push*

 *caller must grant token allowance to this contract*